OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 http://172.16.0.254:9000/boot-images/efi-images/compute/base/initramfs-5.14.0-503.38.1.el9_5.x86_64.img... ok
 ```

-### Troubleshooting
+> [!WARNING]

-If the logs includes this, we've got trouble `8:37PM DBG IP address 10.89.2.1 not found for an xname in nodes`
+> If the logs includes this, we've got trouble `8:37PM DBG IP address 10.89.2.1 not found for an xname in nodes`
+>

-It means that our iptables has mangled the packet and we're not receiving correctly through the bridge.
+> It means that our iptables has mangled the packet and we're not receiving correctly through the bridge.

-## Logging Into the Compute Node
+### 2.8.3 Logging Into the Compute Node

 Login as root to the compute node, ignoring its host key: